SashaZezulinsky/seeder/README.md

 4. Support queries like: which nodes are alive during the last 1 hours, 2 hours, 1 day.

-## Architecture

-Uncle Bob Clean Code architecture is used for seeder apps

 ## How do we run?

 ### To run tests